 Many writers of the Due.com blog have sung the praises of having an accountant, and it’s with good reason.
 As a freelancer, you have a complicated tax situation.
 Freelancers already know this, and it’s why they worry about taxes so much.

 Rather than trying to figure it out on your own (and probably miscalculating something or just completely failing at it), hire one of the pros to help you get squared away.

 For example, your accountant can tell you exactly how much you need to save for estimated taxes.
 Some of them can also do your bookkeeping for you.
 These two things alone help you keep calm and carry on in your business.

 Everyone always complains about the nice chunk of profit Uncle Sam takes from them, but the reality is that if you have to pay taxes it’s a good thing.
 Simply put, if you have to pay taxes it means you made a profit and that is certainly something worth celebrating.

 Sure, it sucks to see the money leave your bank account.
 But by realizing that this means you actually made money you can quickly feel some gratitude and appreciation.

 Another thing to keep in mind is taxes help make the country go around (at least in theory).
 One way I try to remember this is to rename my tax savings account to “Helping My Country.”
 It takes the edge off of knowing that money is as good as gone.

 You don’t have to spend your life as a freelancer worried about taxes.
-It’s a choice to feel that way and you have all the power in the world to make sure you never worry about taxes again.
+It’s a choice to feel that way, and you have the power to never worry about taxes again.